caamillo/bun-whois-parser/README.md

 3. Now checks the `tlds.json` file and if a tld is not given, then it makes an empty pattern object (with default-pattern active)
 4. Your parse it's ready sir!

+## Optimize Parameter

+Use the algorithm avoiding adding all the tlds that are not found in `patterns.js`.
+This parameter is setted to off by default, but you may would use it if you know what tlds you will work with.

 ## Features
 - Fastest whois-parser `~0,04s`,
 - Offline and sync,